Tire Inflator Amps, Watts, and Volts: What the Numbers Mean

 How the BMS Affects Peak Current and Real-World Output

-You’ll also rely on the BMS protections—over‑current cutoffs, under‑voltage lockout, and thermal throttling—to keep the system within safe electrical and thermal envelopes.
+The BMS also provides over-current cutoffs, under-voltage lockout, and thermal throttling to keep the system within safe electrical and thermal limits.
 Effective management minimizes voltage sag so the pump maintains reliable output across repeated cycles.
-Because peak current needs vary by design, choose a pack whose BMS limits align with your inflator’s 5–15 A requirements.
-That alignment gives you predictable performance and empowers you to inflate confidently without compromising battery health.
+Choose a pack whose BMS limits align with your inflator’s 5–15A requirements for predictable, consistent performance.

 Real-World Calculations: Power and Runtime for Car and Bike Tires